The number of deaths linked directly and indirectly to epilepsy outpace those caused by sudden infant death syndrome (SIDS).

 Compare this to the 1,575 infant deaths from SIDS each year and 2,760 deaths due to accidental exposure to fire, smoke, or flames.

-Some research has also found that people with epilepsy have a 27-fold higher risk of sudden death than those without.
+Some research has also found that people with epilepsy have a

 The authors estimate, though, that sudden unexpected death in epilepsy accounts for less than half of the deaths caused directly by seizures.

 In addition, not every seizure-related death is obvious.
 Epilepsy can contribute to deaths due to drowning, car and bicycle accidents, and pneumonia caused by inhaling a foreign substance during a seizure.